Fz3r0/Fz3r0_-_Enterprise-IT-Frameworks/04-Service-Management/ITSM/ITSM-Processes/Change-Management/ITSM_-_Change-Management.md

 _If it can impact availability, performance, security, or reliability, it qualifies as a change._

+- **💡 `IMPORTANT!!!` :: **Planned and properly controlled changes reduce the number of incidents.**

+_Change Management transforms reactive operations into controlled evolution._

 ## 🎯 What Is Change Management?

 **Change Management** is the practice of maximizing the number of successful service and product changes by: